tc39/proposal-intl-numberformat-v3/README.md

 2. `roundingPriority: "morePrecision"` means that the result with more precision wins a conflict.
 3. `roundingPriority: "lessPrecision"` means that the result with less precision wins a conflict.

-This resolution algorithm applies separately between the maximum digits settings and the minimum digits settings.
-So, for example, suppose you had
+The whole result is taken atomically, including the trailing zeros.
+For example:

 ```
 {
     minimumFractionDigits: 2,
+    maximumFractionDigits: 2,
-    minimumSignificantDigits: 2
+    minimumSignificantDigits: 2,
+    maximumSignificantDigits: 6
 }
 ```

 Consider the input number "1".  `minimumFractionDigits` wants to retain trailing zeros up to the hundredths place, producing "1.00", whereas `minimumSignificantDigits` wants to retain only as many as are required to render two significant digits, producing "1.0".
-We again have a conflict, and the conflict is resolved in the same way.
+However, since `maximumSignificantDigits` has more precision (rounding to 10^-5, rather than 10^-2 for fraction precision), the resolved answer is "1.0".

 ### Interpret Strings as Decimals ([ECMA-402 #334](https://github.com/tc39/ecma402/issues/334))